 An average can of popular energy drinks (that aren't of the sugar-free variety) can contain 60 grams of sugar.
 These cans are single servings and are clearly made to consume in one sitting.

-60 grams of sugar is more than twice the daily recommended amount of sugar for an entire day (for women; for men it's slightly less than twice the amount).
+60 grams of sugar is twice the daily recommended amount of sugar for an entire day.
 While we do tend to love our sugars, having twice of our allotted amount in a single drink not only limits the rest of the day, it's also incredibly unhealthy.

 Drinking too much sugar can result in weight gain, heart disease, tooth decay, certain forms of cancer, and type 2 diabetes.

 All of these conditions (when triggered by sugar consumption) are entirely avoidable.
 When one drink contains enough sugar to double your daily recommended amount, you're consuming too much.

 It's also not statistically insignificant that some people consume (or have consumed) more than one of these drinks per day, doubling (or tripling) the sugar content.

 Some energy drinks claim to be dietary supplements to help drive the athlete audience to their products.

 Ginseng, for example, is a popular addition to many energy drinks.
 It's added to labels to make it look healthy and medicinal.